-Two short training programs were conducted with assistance from Dr. Kelly during his visit to Uganda in May.
-The first was the training of researchers, research assistants, and technicians in the field of breeding and screening for various bean diseases.
+Two short training programs were conducted during this year with assistance from Dr. J. Kelly during his visit to Uganda in May.
+The first was the training of researchers, research assistants and technicians in the field of breeding and screening for various bean diseases.
 He also visited the screen houses and field experiments giving advice where appropriate.
-The second introduced the PIs from Uganda and Zambia to new advances in plant breeding (e.g., use of marker-assisted selection breeding techniques) to enable application during project implementation.